Updated: Dec 19, 2020

 There's absolutely value to class 3B lasers.
 There is absolutely value to LED light therapy, and there's value to class four.
 Each of them have different things they are better at.
 In a clinical setting, time is important and so is the capability of reaching deeper tissues, and that is why many, many clinicians have moved to class four lasers.

 Still with me?
 I know this is complicated.
-Email me if you have questions, or want to read the study for yourself!
+Email me if you have questions!

 These authors applied class four laser to the bicep, and then measured blood flow in the distal forearm.
 Their hypothesis here was it by lasering the upper portion of the arm, they would actually see changes in blood flow, not where they were lasering, but distal to the place where they applied the laser.
 They utilized a sham treatment in addition to settings at one watt, six watts, and three watts, all at a 50% duty cycle using a K-laser, and they applied the laser for four minutes to the bicep, taking measurements throughout the treatment, and then also five minutes after the treatment.
 What they saw is that for the three watt dose, they saw good increases in blood flow, both at minute four of the treatment and then up to two minutes after treatment, that it continued to have improved blood flow to that distal forearm.
 They did not observe any changes in blood flow for the six watt or one watt settings, and of course did not see any for these sham doses before, during or after laser treatment either.